John Douglas, 9th Marquess of Queensberry: Contributions to sports

 Queensberry was a patron of sport and a noted boxing enthusiast.
 In 1866 he was one of the founders of the Amateur Athletic Club, now the Amateur Athletic Association of England, one of the first groups that did not require amateur athletes to belong to the upper-classes to compete.
 The following year the Club published a set of twelve rules for conducting boxing matches.
 The rules had been drawn up by John Graham Chambers but appeared under Queensberry's sponsorship and are universally known as the "Queensberry Rules".
 These rules were eventually to govern the sport worldwide.

+He was one of the first people to bring association football to Scotland, forming his own team—called Kinmount—of which he was captain to take on the Annan N.B. team in matches in 1868.
+As the Annan side wore red caps, the Kinmount side wore blue caps.

 A keen rider, Queensberry was also active in fox hunting and owned several successful race horses.
 As a rider his first winner was in the Dumfriesshire Hunt Club chase in 1865, and his last was at Sandown Park in 1883.
 He was Master of the Worcester Fox Hounds in 1870.
 He was on the committee of the National Hunt but never won a Grand National as a rider, a last-minute substitution on the victorious "Old Joe" keeping him out of the 1886 National.
 During his riding career he recovered from a series of serious injuries.